 Deep fried Camembert is amazing because:

 - It’s deep fried!
 Everything deep fried tastes good, whether you want to admit it or not!
-It just is!
+It just does!

 - It contains delicious molten cheese!
-Melted cheese is amazing!!
-Nobody dislikes melted cheese!
+Melted cheese is amazing!

 - It’s so easy to make!
 Make them ahead of time and keep them in the freezer until needed!